Bence-Jones Protein (Urine)

 Quantitative immunoglobulin testing.
 This checks levels of different kinds of antibodies.

 Serum protein electrophoresis (SPEP).
 This checks the levels of proteins in the blood.
-This test can detect M protein.
+This test can find M protein.
+M

 Immunofixation electrophoresis (IFE).
 This test also looks at proteins that come from abnormal antibodies.